zhuang-weiming/ai-investment-agent/README.md

 - Python 3.10+
 - macOS (for local Ollama LLM integration)
 - [Ollama](https://ollama.com/) with Qwen3 14B model installed and running
+  - The project uses a custom model `qwen3-nothink:14b` that disables the thinking mode
+  - See the Usage section for how to set up and run this model
 - See `requirements.txt` for Python dependencies

 ## Installation